niklasramo/palikka/README.md

 ###.require()

-Require a module.
-Loads modules at your disposal when they are loaded.
+Require modules (dependencies) and execute a function when they are loaded.

 **Syntax**